LeahyCC/Yarn-NPM-CheatSheet/README.md

 Automatically create your license dependency disclaimer
 - `yarn why packagename`
 Identify why the package is installed, detailing which other packages depend upon it.

-- `yarn upgrade-interactive`
-Allows you to selectively upgrade specific packages in a simple way

-installed it with `npm i -g yarn`

-- `yarn add packagename`
-The package is saved to your dependancies package.json
-- `yarn remove packagename`
-The package is removed from your dependancies package.json
-- `yarn add taco --dev`
-The package is saved to your dev dependancies package.json
-- `yarn upgrade`